tewhatuora/api-standards/docs/api-development/Asynchronous APIs/01-Introduction.md

 - **Realtime communication** - when an update or event occurs in one domain, the relevant information can be shared with interested API consumers in realtime
 - **Decoupled systems** - each API Provider and Consumer can operate independently, so changes to integrated systems generally do not require other systems to be aware fo change
 - **Scalability** - a large number of new API Providers or Consumers can be added without any performance impacts or changes in message publishing
-- **Elimination of polling** - unlike Synchronous APIs that rely on polling to check for updates, Asynchronous APIs eliminate the need for constant polling, as systems are instead notified when events that interest them occur
+- **Elimination of polling** - unlike REST APIs that rely on polling to check for updates, Asynchronous APIs eliminate the need for constant polling, as systems are instead notified when events that interest them occur
-- **Unified records** - when updates to information such as a patients record occurs, each system with a copy of this can immediately receive the updated information, enhancing patient care and outcomes
+- **Unified records** - when updates to information such as a patients record occurs, each system with a copy of this can immediately receive the updated information, which can enhance patient care and outcomes

 ## What is an Asynchronous API